Michigan Dairy Memorial Scholarship

 Students who receive the Michigan Dairy Memorial and Scholarship Foundation awards come from all areas of Michigan.
 Many come from dairy farms.
 They have a strong interest in the dairy industry and major in various College of Agriculture and Natural Resources programs including Food Science and Human Nutrition or Animal Science.
 Active both in and out of the classroom, they often take on leadership roles in the Food Science Club or the Dairy Science Club at MSU.

 In addition to demonstrated academic performance and strong leadership skills, scholarship winners show a deep commitment to community involvement.

-Scholarship recipients receive financial support for up to 15 credits per semester.
-All undergraduate students planning a career in the dairy industry are eligible.
+Scholarship recipients receive financial support of up to $3,750 per semester.
+All full-time undergraduate students planning a career in the dairy industry are eligible.

 Why Invest in Students?

 Michigan's dairy industry is the largest and most profitable segment of the state's agricultural industry.
 Much of the credit for this success goes to the hard work of those on the farms and in processing, manufacturing and marketing.
 They have been willing to put into practice ideas, techniques and theories developed by bright, young, innovative people entering the dairy industry every year.
 Many of these young people receive their education and experience at Michigan State University.

 The Michigan Dairy Memorial and Scholarship Foundation wants to ensure that the best and the brightest continue to enter our industry.
 Providing scholarships for tuition so that young people can attend Michigan State University to prepare for a dairy industry career is perhaps the best investment we can make in our future.